yingweiwo

 Mechanism of Action

-The actions of androgens on androgen receptors (AR) potentiate the growth and survival of prostate cancer cells.
-Darolutamide competitively inhibits androgens from binding to their receptors, inhibiting AR nuclear translocation, as well as AR-mediated transcription.
-The end result of these processes is a decrease in prostate cancer cell proliferation and tumor size.
-Its main metabolite, keto-darolutamide, shows similar pharmacological activity to the parent drug, darolutamide.
-Darolutamide has been found to bind more tightly to the AR receptor than [apalutamide] and [enzalutamide], which are other androgen receptor antagonists.
-Darolutamide can act as a progesterone receptor (PR) antagonist in the laboratory setting with approximately 1% activity when compared to its actions at the androgen receptor.
-The clinical relevance is not known at this time.
+Androgens acting on the androgen receptor (AR) can enhance the growth and survival of prostate cancer cells.
+Darolulamide inhibits androgen receptor (AR) nuclear translocation and AR-mediated transcription by competitively inhibiting the binding of androgens to their receptors.
+The end result of these processes is reduced prostate cancer cell proliferation and tumor shrinkage.
+Its main metabolite, ketodarulamide, has similar pharmacological activity to its parent drug, darolulamide.
+Studies have found that darolulamide binds more strongly to the AR receptor than other androgen receptor antagonists, apalutamide and enzalutamide.
+Under laboratory conditions, darolulamide can act as a progesterone receptor (PR) antagonist, with approximately 1% of its activity on androgen receptors.
+Its clinical significance is currently unknown.

 Pharmacodynamics

-Darolutamide, through its downstream effects on cancer cell growth, treats castrate-resistant prostate cancer.
-It inhibits cancer cell growth and markedly lowers prostate specific antigen (PSA) levels through potent androgen receptor antagonism.
+Dalolulamide treats castration-resistant prostate cancer through its downstream effects on cancer cell growth.
+It inhibits cancer cell growth and significantly reduces prostate-specific antigen (PSA) levels through potent androgen receptor antagonism.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.